How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Nobody works for free.
 If you want to preserve your firm’s reputation and increase the chances you can rely on a process server in the future, you need to make sure they are paid quickly.
 When you use a platform such as Proof, billing is attached to your credit card, meaning paying process servers has never been quicker and easier.

-Is hiring the right process server too much of a hassle?
+Is hiring a process server too much of a hassle?
 Automate with Proof Serve!

 Paralegals are busier than ever. in today’s world.
 With so much on your plate already, why not look for a way that won’t force you to worry about how to hire the right process server?
 Why not find a way that makes hiring process servers a breeze?
 Why not try Proof Serve?